Enhanced binding of an N-particle system interacting with a scalar field II.Relativistic version: Preliminaries

 The operator $H_0=H_0(\kappa)$ describes the zero coupling Hamiltonian and is given by

 where $m_j>0$ is the mass of the $j$-th particle, $V(x)$ an external potential, $\hf$ the free field Hamiltonian, and $\kappa>0$ denotes a scaling parameter.
 The operator $H_I$ describes a particle-boson linear interaction.
 We notice that there are no pair potentials in $H^V$ and $V$ is assumed to be independent of $j$ for simplicity.
-Introducing a dressing transformation $e^{iT}$ to derive an effective potential $\eff$, we transform $H^V$ as \eq {t1} e^{-iT} H^V e^{iT}= \heff^V+ \kappa^2 \hf+H_{\rm R}(\kappa), \en where $\heff^V $ is the effective particle Hamiltonian given by
+Introducing a dressing transformation $e^{iT}$ to derive an effective potential $\eff$, we transform $H^V$ as